Spring 2021 Testing

 - Ohio’s State Tests have two parts, and districts usually split the tests up over two separate days.
 Districts may choose to continue this practice (if students are in the building more than once per week), or they may choose to administer both parts of the test in the same day.

-Traditionally, “consecutive school days” has been considered as “days when school is in session.”
-In order to provide flexibility, the Department is clarifying the 15-consecutive-school-day requirement for the spring 2021 administration.
+Traditionally, “consecutive school days” has been considered to mean “days when school is in session.”
+In order to provide flexibility, the Department is clarifying the 15-consecutive-school-day requirement for the spring 2021 test administration

 - Schedule appointment times for students to come in and test, either individually or in socially distanced groups;